rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### RabbitMQ Server

-We need to launch RabbitMQ with the following prerequisites:
+You need to launch RabbitMQ with the following prerequisites:

 * Like with all other [plugins](./plugins.html), the OAuth 2.0 plugin must be enabled.
 * Plugin is configured with the [same signing key as used by UAA](#about-signing-key-required-to-configure-rabbitmq)